timm/tested/docs/onFishing.md

 - Software can explore a very large space, on pre-determined criteria.
 - Humans can offer novel insight, but only over a small number of examples.

-I saw,  that when combined,
+I say  that, when combined,
 AI software and humans can find better solutions than if either worked separately.